Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 * Accept Payments via Venmo easily.
 Your customers can pay using the Venmo option.
 * View the transactions from your WordPress admin dashboard.
 * Option to configure a notification email to be sent to the buyer and the seller after the purchase.
+* Option to customize the purchase notification email on a per-product basis.
 * Ability to set a product thumbnail for a product.
 * Use a simple shortcode to add a payment button anywhere on your site.
 * Create a PayPal payment button widget and add it to your site's sidebar.